FelixOnline/v2/content/articles/2011-11-17-cringe-inducing-football-pun-goes-here.md

 subtitle: >
   Simon Carnochan kicks about some of his thoughts on Sports Interactive’s latest product, Football Manager 2012
 date: "2011-11-17 20:40:06 +0000"

 # Attributes from Felix Online V1
 id: "1763"
 old_path: /games/1763/cringe-inducing-football-pun-goes-here
 aliases:
  - /games/1763/cringe-inducing-football-pun-goes-here
+imported: true
+comments:
+ - Haha this is all very true I think this is a marmite game and boy I love itBest article in Felix so far this year

 # Article Taxonomies
 categories:
  - games
 tags:
+authors:
+ - sjw209

+# Homepage control params
 headline: true
 featured: true